visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The SetPreferredFileFormats method is a way to set the list of file format reader plugins which are tried before any others.
+    The SetPreferredFileFormats method is a way to set the list of file format reader plug-ins which are tried before any others.
     These IDs must be full IDs, not just names, and are tried in order.